Nickwasused/PiHoleRepositorys/README.md

 # regex-sort.list
 The orginal list, but sorted together.

+# Note
-Note: You will have to restart the pihole service after updating these lists.<br>
+You will have to restart the pihole service after updating these lists.<br>
 ```sudo service pihole-ftl restart```